kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

 We're orverriding the Dockerfiles' `CMD ["forever", "index.js"]` with `forever -w index.js` The `-w` flag restarts our server on code updates which we want to use for development.

 ### Bringing it all together
 The Most important part of the `docker run` options is the `-v` flag, which is for Docker Volumes.
 We are telling our container to mount `/srv/www` as a volume that points to `/vagrant/web/`.
-If you review our Vagrant setup from earlier you can see that `/srv/www` is actualy a shared directory to our application code directory `/web` on the host machine!.
+If you review our Vagrant setup from earlier you can see that `/srv/www` is actualy a shared directory to our application code directory `/web` on the host machine!

 A quick diagram of this shared filesystem cascade looks like: